michaelkotelnikov/rhacm-workshop/07.Ansible-Tower-Integration/README.md

     secret: ansible-tower
     type: AnsibleJob
   mode: once
-  policyRef: <policy-name>
+  policyRef: policy-remove-dangerous-namespace
  ```

  Modify the PolicyAutomation object with parameters relevant to your cluster.

- - k8s_api_url refers to the API URL of your OpenShift / K8S cluster. e.g - 'https://api.cluster.sandbox.opentlc.com:6443'
+ - k8s_api_url refers to the API URL of your **managed** OpenShift / K8S cluster. e.g - 'https://api.cluster.sandbox.opentlc.com:6443'
- - k8s_password refers to the password you're going to use to authenticate to the OpenShift / K8S cluster.
+ - k8s_password refers to the password you're going to use to authenticate to the **managed** OpenShift / K8S cluster.
- - k8s_username refers to the username you're going to use to authenticate to the OpenShift / K8S cluster.
+ - k8s_username refers to the username you're going to use to authenticate to the **managed** OpenShift / K8S cluster.
- - policyRef refers to the Policy object that the PolicyAutomation is associated with.

  After modifying the parametes, create the PolicyAutomation object on the hub cluster in the `rhacm-policies` namespace.